-It’s heady – this success as a blogger.
+It’s heady that Media.net success as a blogger can be very helpful for monetization.
 I’m called an influencer and constantly asked about how I came to be successful suddenly.
 Here’s the thing – success is never sudden.
 Some of you may know me today from my interviews or appearances as a case study of a blogger who’s struck big time, but it has taken a LOT of work to get here.

 I’ve experimented with every possible method available to make my blog my business.
 Some of them stuck, some of them weren’t a good fit.
 And I’m still learning.
 I still strive hard to better my strategies and add more value – to my returns, and just as importantly, to my readers.

 If you’ve read my blog before, you’re caught up on the various avenues via which I make money online.
 A big portion of my monthly income comes from Affiliate Marketing.

 However, in this post I’ll talk about another strategy I’ve put to use, to boost my revenue without compromising the experience of my readers – the contextual ad platform, Media.net.

 So far, it is the best alternative I have found to AdSense.
 I started working with Media.net in 2016 and since then they have steadily gained my trust.

 Those of you who haven’t heard of Media.net, here’s an introduction.
 Media.net is a contextual ad platform that exclusively powers the Yahoo!
 Bing marketplace of advertisers.
 It offers high-quality and high-paying contextual ads.
 In 2016, it was sold to a Chinese consortium for $900 million, so it is by every standard one of the largest players in the market.

 If the term contextual advertising has you confused, I’ve broken it down into a simpler explanation below: